Graham Air Base: Graham Air Base

 Students were a combination of both commissioned USAF officers and non-commissioned USAF aviation cadets, the latter who would receive their commissions upon completion of flight training.
 New bachelor officer quarters, cadet barracks and other facilities were built.
 The air base employed 700 civilians in addition to assigned USAF military cadre and student personnel.
 Notable graduates of initial pilot training at Graham AB include former Chief of the National Guard Bureau, Lieutenant General Russell C. Davis and former Vice Chief of Staff of the Air Force, General Michael P. C. Carns, who was also a member of the first graduating class of the USAF Academy in 1959.

-In June 1958, the Air Force began replacing their prop-driven T-28s with the first T-37 Tweet jet trainers and, by 1960, the Air Force was fully committed to transitioning to the Undergraduate Pilot Training (UPT) concept at selected Air Training Command installations with longer runways which would eventually host T-37 Tweet and T-38 Talon jet trainers.
+In June 1958, the Air Force began replacing their prop-driven T-28s with the first T-37 Tweet jet trainers and, by 1960, the Air Force was fully committed to transitioning to the Undergraduate Pilot Training (UPT) concept at selected Air Training Command installations with longer runways which would eventually host both the T-37 Tweet and the new T-38 Talon jet trainers.
 Facilities like Graham AB, with civilian contractor instructors and short runways became obsolete and were eventually closed in the early 1960s.

 The Air Force closed Graham AB in late 1960, despite efforts of influential Florida Congressman Robert L. F. Sikes to keep it running.
 As the installation was being scaled down as a military facility, the industrial committee of the Junior Chamber of Commerce worked to adapt the air base into a combination industrial park and civilian airport.
 The 3300th Training Squadron was inactivated on 1 February 1961 and the base's air traffic control tower permanently closed.
 ATC wanted to close the base in March, but an Air Force imposed freeze on shipping property delayed its final closure.
 However, on 31 August 1961 the base was inactivated as a military installation and turned over to civil control.